rosy-w/recipes/README.md

 ## Getting Started

 This project is a simple application to show a list of recipes.
-The application is able to recalculate quantities of the recipe depending on the serving by using a Slider widget and update the UI accordingly.
+The application is able to recalculate quantities of the recipe depending on the servingthe user enters by using a Slider widget.
+The UI is updated accordingly.

 Resources used for this project: